Collapse of Hotel New World: Rescue

 After the collapse, many passers-by began to try pulling out survivors.
-They were soon joined by the Singapore Fire Service (SFS), the Police Task Force of the Singapore Police Force (SPF) and the Singapore Armed Forces (SAF).
+They were soon joined by the Singapore Fire Service (SFS), the Police Task Force of the Singapore Police Force (SPF), and the Singapore Armed Forces (SAF).
 A nearby business, Eagle Piano Company, became a centre for the rescue operation.

 As there were survivors buried in the rubble, the rescue was a delicate operation.
 Debris was carefully removed as power saws and drills cut through the rubble.
 Sound detectors were used to locate survivors beneath the slabs by picking up faint moans and cries.
 In the first 12 hours, nine people were rescued by the SAF.
 At one time, Lieutenant-Colonel Lim Meng Kin (SAF Chief Medical Officer), along with several other SAF medical officers and two doctors from the Health Ministry, took turns crawling through narrow spaces inside the rubble in an effort to provide assistance to trapped survivors, giving glucose and saline drips to them.

-Local tunnelling experts as well as those from Japan, Ireland and the United Kingdom who were involved in nearby construction for the Mass Rapid Transit (MRT), namely Thomas Gallagher, Patrick Gallagher, Michael Prendergast, Michael Scott, and Tan Jin Thong, offered to assist.
+Local tunnelling experts as well as those from Japan, Ireland, and the United Kingdom who were involved in nearby construction for the Mass Rapid Transit (MRT), namely Thomas Gallagher, Patrick Gallagher, Michael Prendergast, Michael Scott, and Tan Jin Thong, offered to assist.
 They became concerned that the use of heavy machinery might collapse the rubble onto those trapped.
 Their volunteer efforts, digging four tunnels under the rubble, resulted in the rescue of another eight survivors.
 The tunnelling experts were later honoured by the Singapore government for their efforts.

-The last survivor, 30-year-old Chua Kim Choo, was rescued on 18 March 1986, having survived after hiding beneath a table.
-Following the six-day rescue operation that ended on 21 March, 17 people were rescued, 33 died.
+The last survivor, 30-year-old Chua Kim Choo, was rescued on 18 March 1986, having survived after hiding beneath a table in the basement.
+Rescuers worked in three teams in attempt to reach her via tunnels.
+A body had to be cut in half as it was blocking one of the paths.
+Power tools to hack through a concrete beam were further limited as leaked petrol from cars parked in the basement car park was detected.
+Seventeen people were rescued and 33 died following the six-day rescue operation that ended on 21 March.